influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/production_installation/meta_node_installation.md

     ping -qc 1 enterprise-meta-01
     ping -qc 1 enterprise-meta-02
     ping -qc 1 enterprise-meta-03
+>

+It is highly recommended that each server be able to resolve the IP from the hostname alone as shown here.
 If there are any connectivity issues resolve them before proceeding with the installation.
 A healthy cluster requires that every meta node can communicate with every other